 The design domain or envelope is the allowable space that the optimized design can occupy.
-This could be as simple as a cubic bounding box or much more complicated if the component being designed is part of a complex assembly of components.
-Based on your requirements you will need to define what this allowable space looks like and generate a solid model to represent it.
-This can be done within Plato using the solid modeling capabilities there or in another CAD package if it is easier.
-If you will be generating this solid model external to Plato you should save it in the STEP format so that it can be imported into Plato.
-If you will be generating the solid model for the design domain using the solid modeling capabilities in Plato please see the CUBITTM user manual [1] for complete documentation on these capabilities.
+The design domain could be as simple as a cubic bounding box or much more complicated if the component being designed is part of a complex assembly of components.
+Based on your requirements, you will need to define what this allowable space looks like and generate a solid model to represent it.
+Specificatios of the design domain can be done within Plato using the solid modeling capabilities there or in another CAD package if it is easier.
+If you will be generating this solid model external to Plato, you should save it in the STEP format so that it can be imported into Plato.
+If you will be generating the solid model for the design domain using the solid modeling capabilities in Plato, please see the CUBITTM user manual [1] for complete documentation on these capabilities.